LSU's Delpit, top-ranked safety, declares for draft

 The 6-foot-3, 203-pound Delpit earned consensus All-America honors in 2019 and unanimous All-America honors in 2018, when he recorded 5 interceptions, 5 sacks, 9 tackles for loss and 74 tackles for the Tigers.
 Delpit was a Thorpe Award semifinalist in 2018 and a finalist for the Bronko Nagurski Trophy.

+Jefferson, rated Kiper's No. 7 wide receiver, had 111 receptions for 1,540 yards and 18 touchdowns this season.
+He had nine catches for 106 yards in LSU's title game win over Clemson.
+Jefferson made his announcement to leave the Tigers to Yahoo Sports.

-LSU linebacker Patrick Queen also has declared his plans to turn pro.
-Queen finished with 85 tackles, 12 tackles for loss, 3 sacks, an interception and 2 pass breakups on the year.
-In the 42-25 win over Clemson, Queen racked up 8 tackles, 2.5 tackles for loss and a half-sack.
+Queen, who is not ranked among Kiper's top-10 prospects at linebacker, finished with 85 tackles, 12 tackles for loss, 3 sacks, an interception and 2 pass breakups on the year.
+In the win over Clemson, Queen racked up 8 tackles, 2.5 tackles for loss and a half-sack.

+Cushenberry is the No. 6-ranked center in Mel Kiper's rankings by position.